frolicphoenix/modelxyz/README.md

-# Let's create the README.md file based on the provided content

-readme_content = """
 # Modelxyz

 Modelxyz is a 3D model viewer web application that allows users to upload and interact with 3D models directly in their browser.
 This project leverages WebGL and Three.js to provide a seamless and interactive experience for visualizing and manipulating 3D assets.